Research Fellow in Modelling Climate-Ice Sheet Interactions

 - Location: Leeds, United Kingdom

 You will join a team of scientists led by Dr Lauren Gregoire as part of the prestigious UKRI Future Leaders Fellowship project “Constraining projections of ice sheet instabilities and future sea level rise”.
 The ambitious and exciting aim of the project is to provide robust estimates of ‘worst case’ sea level rise in the 21st century and beyond using information from past events when ice sheets became unstable.
-You will create a large ensemble of coupled climate-ice sheet simulations on High Performance Computing facilities at the University of Leeds.
-This ensemble will provide us with a unique opportunity to comprehensively investigate the climatic triggers of ice sheet instabilities.
+You will run ensembles of coupled climate-ice sheet simulations on High Performance Computing facilities at the University of Leeds to investigate the climatic triggers of past and future ice sheet instabilities.
 You will collaborate with the project statistician to develop an efficient statistical model of ice sheet surface mass balance and evaluate the likelihood of rapid sea level rise.
 You will also work with MetOffice project partners, government agencies and energy and transport industries, as well as with colleagues from the Priestley International Centre for Climate on the co-production of knowledge on the policy implications of ‘worst-case’ sea level rise.
 You will have opportunities for training, including travel and secondments to Grenoble, the University of Reading, the University of Exeter as well as government and industrial partners.
-For a suitably ambitious researcher, funding is available to extend this position for at least another year to work on further applications of the tools developed.

 To explore the post further or for any queries you may have, please contact: